 She will work with our freelance members to build out the existing Freelance Center at healthjournalism.org.
 That will include updated and new market guides, tip sheets and “How I Did It” stories from other freelancers.

-The Association of Health Care Journalists has awarded AHCJ Reporting Fellowships on Health Care Performance to five journalists who intend to pursue significant projects in 2017.
-The program, in its seventh year, is meant to help journalists understand and report on the performance of local health care markets and the U.S. health system as a whole.
+The Association of Health Care Journalists has awarded AHCJ Reporting Fellowships on Health Care Performance to six journalists who intend to pursue significant projects in 2020.
+The program, in its 10th year, is meant to help journalists understand and report on the performance of local health care markets and the U.S. health system as a whole.

 The fellowship program, supported by The Commonwealth Fund, is intended to give experienced print, broadcast and online reporters an opportunity to concentrate on the performance of health care systems – or significant parts of those systems – locally, regionally or nationally.
 The fellows are able to examine policies, practices and outcomes, as well as the roles of various stakeholders.

 Please welcome these new professional and student members to AHCJ.